MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 * Item relationships

 * [Sensitivity labels](/power-bi/enterprise/service-security-sensitivity-label-overview) are copied *only* when one of the following conditions is met.
-If these conditions aren't met, sensitivity labels *are not* copied during deployment.
+If these conditions aren't met, sensitivity labels *aren't* copied during deployment.

   * A new item is deployed, or an existing item is deployed to an empty stage.